fjebaker/md4zig/README.md

 # md4zig

-A Zig wrapper of [md4c](https://github.com/mity/md4c) for parsing Markdown.
+A Zig wrapper around [md4c](https://github.com/mity/md4c) for parsing Markdown.

 Exposes a single function that puts a parser type together from comptime-known Zig functions.
 The generalisation to using vtables is left as an exercise to the user.